-I prefer to think of Spring Framework as the raw ingredients, and Spring Boot as fully baked cake.
-You’re free to mix the ingredients in anyway you see fit!
+I prefer to think of spring framework as the raw ingredients, and Spring Boot as fully baked cake.
+You’re free to mix the ingredients in any way you see fit!

-Spring framework always provides around 99% API backward compatibility between each versions.
+Spring framework always provides around 99% API backward compatibility between each version.
 Upgrade between Spring versions will be very straightforward as updating the version number in the pom.
 The 1% breaking changes are almost always deprecated rather than removed.

 If the application did use only Spring interfaces, the upgrade to a new version will be a 99% drop-in replacement.
 There will always be deprecated apis but the count will be very minuscule and the javadocs will include detailed instructions on how to upgrade from these deprecated apis.

 The configuration of Spring beans through either Java or XML has been supported in all the new versions.

 Traditional Spring framework apps used XML for configuration, and software engineers use XML to declare dependencies and object graphs.
 With Spring Boot, instead of a long XML file to represent our product stack, our config is now ‘Bootiful’ type-safe Java.